rydmike/rydmike.github.io/README.md

 Both issues were found to be cause by this root cause in the dart2js compiler [Dart lang SDK issue #43366](https://github.com/dart-lang/sdk/issues/43366).

 The issue has now been fully resolved and closed, but the demos made for the report was rather fancy so I'm keeping it around here.
-The source code for the demos are also availabel as Gist files and links the source can be found in the issue reports.
+The source code for the demos are also available as Gist files and links the source can be found in the issue reports.
 They actually use some VERY simplified versions of code use in Flexfold package.